Edward Francis Hutton

 Edward Francis Hutton (September 7, 1875 – July 11, 1962) was an American financier and co-founder of E. F. Hutton & Co., once one of the largest financial firms in the United States.

 Early life

 Hutton was born in Manhattan, New York City, the son of James Laws Hutton (1847–1885), who left an Ohio farm to work there.
 James died on December 14, 1885, at the age of 37 when Hutton was only ten years old, leaving Edward and his two siblings, Grace Hutton (b.
 1873) and Franklyn Laws Hutton (1877–1940) to be raised by their mother, Frances Elouise Hulse Hutton (1851–1930).
 Hutton's younger brother, Franklyn, married Edna Woolworth, the dime store heiress and was the father of Barbara Hutton.

 As a schoolboy, Hutton attended the New York Latin School before transferring to P.S.
 69. During his adolescence, he worked in a gear factory at age fifteen and then two years later in the mailroom of a securities firm.
-He completed his studies by taking classes at Trinity Chapel High School and Packer's Business College.
+He completed his studies at Trinity Chapel High School and Packer's Business College.